The Buyer’s Duty to Inspect

 Is a professional home inspection mandatory?

 A professional home inspection is not mandatory by law in South Africa, but it is strongly recommended before finalising your purchase.
 A trained inspector can uncover technical faults, such as serious structural issues, roof defects, or outdated electrical wiring, that a standard walkthrough might miss.
 The inspection report gives you objective evidence to make an informed decision.
-By uncovering potential problems early, you may gain the leverage to renegotiate the purchase price or request that specific repairs be completed before the transfer of ownership occurs.
+By uncovering potential problems early, you may gain the bargaining power to renegotiate the purchase price or request that specific repairs be completed before the transfer of ownership occurs.
 While it represents an additional upfront cost, the insight gained from a professional report is a small price to pay, potentially saving you from significant and unexpected financial burdens after transfer.
+For older homes, homes with a history of alterations, or any property where the roof and electrics are hard to assess by eye, an independent inspection is close to essential rather than optional, because those are exactly the areas where an expensive latent problem tends to hide.

 For the complete picture of how voetstoots affects what you accept when you sign, how sellers are required to disclose known defects, and what happens when a hidden defect surfaces after transfer, the guide on voetstoots, fixtures, and fittings covers the clause, the disclosure obligation, and what both parties need to do before the offer is signed.